-11. Fair value measurement:
+10. Fair value measurement:

-Except for derivative liability - warrant that was measured at level 3 inputs in the three-tier fair value hierarchy, the Company does not have any other financial instruments that are subsequently measured at fair value.
+The Company does not have any financial instruments that are subsequently measured at fair value.

-12. Commitments:
+11. Commitments:

-The Company leases office facilities in Vancouver, British Columbia, Canada, British West Indies and Netanya, Israel.
-These office facilities are leased under operating lease agreements.
+The Company leases office facilities in Netanya, Israel.
+This office facilities are leased under operating lease agreements.

 During the year ended December 31, 2020, the Company signed a five-year lease for a facility in Vancouver, Canada, commencing April 1, 2020 and ending March 2024.
-The Company accounts for the lease in accordance with ASU 2016-02 (Topic 842) and recognizes a right-of-use asset and operating lease liability.
-Subsequent to the year ended December 31, 2023, the lease on the Vancouver office expired and was not renewed.
-Our Canadian staff will continue to work on a virtual basis.
+During the year ended December 31, 2024, the lease on the Vancouver office expired and was not renewed.
+The Company previously accounted for the lease in accordance with ASU 2016-02 (Topic 842) and recognized a right-of-use asset and operating lease liability.

 The Netanya, Israel operating lease expired on July 14, 2017, but unless 3 months' notice is given it automatically renews for a future 12 months until notice is given.
-During the year ended December 31, 2023, the lease was extended for a further 12 months.
+During the year ended December 31, 2024, the lease was extended for a further 12 months.
 The renewal of this lease is uncertain, hence the Company has accounted for this lease as a short-term lease.